AntczakEI/stellarliftapp/_posts/2026-03-06-deload-week-muay-thai-gym.md

 ## Sources and further reading

-The training-load principles in this guide were checked against research on tapering, training cessation and athlete performance.
+The training-load principles in this guide are informed by research on tapering, training cessation and athlete performance.

 * Bosquet L, Montpetit J, Arvisais D, Mujika I. **Effects of tapering on performance: a meta-analysis.** Medicine & Science in Sports & Exercise.
 2007;39(8):1358–1365.
 PMID: 17762369.
 * Mujika I. **Intense training: the key to optimal performance before and during the taper.** Scandinavian Journal of Medicine & Science in Sports.
 2010.
 PMID: 20840559.